RISE

 Contact graceleung@bhsparentsgroup.org to add an event/resource that would be of interest to our community!

-BHS RISE Parent Coffee!
-Wednesday January 22 from 8:45-10:15am - Join like-minded parents for coffee/tea and light bites as we share experiences, knowledge, support and encouragement!
+Next BHS RISE Parent Meeting!
+Monday April 28 from 5-7pm - Join like-minded parents for drinks and bites as we share experiences, knowledge, support and encouragement!
 While our kids have widely varying situations, we often find surprising commonalities and tips we can learn from each other, as well as inspiration, laughs and tears in a safe space.
 Conversations and participation are agreed to be confidential unless each sharer allows otherwise.
 Contact graceleung@bhsparentsgroup.org for exact address and any questions.
 RSVP is encouraged to help with planning purposes.

 Neurodiversity Education Series by the Parent Venture - browse their library of past webinars, including "Social" uses of Media for Neurodivergent Youth, and The Teen Brain: a Conversation with Filmmaker Tiffany Schlain.

 Children's Health Center Voices of Compassion Podcast - browse library or subscribe.
-Past episode topics include eating disorders, autism and learning, gender issues, balancing well-being with academics, anxiety, and validation.
+Past episode topics include executive functioning, eating disorders, autism, gender issues, balancing well-being with academics, and anxiety.

 SMUHSD Special Education website - Familiarize yourself with the basics of IEPs, announcements of events, and how to get involved with the SMUHSD Parent Advisory Council which meets throughout the year to foster communication between parents and SMUHSD.